joobn72/microservices/patterns/microservices.md

 Each service implements a set of narrowly, related functions.
 For example, an application might consist of services such as the order management service, the customer management service etc.

-Service communicate using either synchronous protocols such as HTTP/REST or asynchronous protocols such as AMQP.
+Services communicate using either synchronous protocols such as HTTP/REST or asynchronous protocols such as AMQP.

 Services are developed and deployed independently of one another.